nehajain216/QuickRef/SpringMVC.md

 ```

 * dispatcher-servlet.xml -- based on the servlet name (here "dispatcher", it will look for <servletname>-servlet.xml file.
 If needed we can specify different name as well.
 However, here, we are creating dispatcher-servlet.xml only.
+* <url-pattern>/</url-pattern> - This means for all the URL patterns, request will be handled by dispatcher.
 ```
 	<context:annotation-config></context:annotation-config>
 	<context:component-scan base-package="com.nj.blog"></context:component-scan>